 2. Race Horse Breeds: Thoroughbred

-They are bigger than their oriental forebears, long legs, muscular and robust body, short back, deep chest, broad head, and larger nostrils.
-The height of horses varies from 61 to 67 inches (15.1 to 16.7 hand) and body weight from 1000 to 1400 lbs.
-They are most often bay, dark bay or brown, chestnut, black, or gray color and less common colors recognized in the United States include roan and palomino.
+They are more significant than their oriental forebears, with long legs, a muscular and robust body, a short back, a deep chest, a broad head, and more prominent nostrils.
+The height of horses varies from 61 to 67 inches (15.1 to 16.7 hand), and body weight from 1000 to 1400 lbs.
+They are most often bay, dark bay or brown, chestnut, black, or gray color, and less common colors recognized in the United States include roan and palomino.

 3. Race Horse Breeds: Quarter Horse

 The Quarter horse of American Quarter horse is one of America’s oldest recognized horse breeds, named after sprinting short racing a quarter-mile.
 It is the most popular breed of horse in America and can run up to 88 km per hour.
 The characteristics of the quarter horse are a healthy well-muscled body, a small, short, refined head, a broad chest, and powerful and rounded hindquarters.